mabdinur/starterprojectspring/README.md

 ## Create two Spring Projects

 Using the [spring project initializer](https://start.spring.io/), we will create two spring projects.
-Name one project FirstService and the other SecondService.
+Name one project `FirstService` and the other `SecondService`.
 Make sure to select maven, Spring Boot 2.3, Java, and add the spring-web dependency.
 After downloading the two projects include the OpenTelemetry dependencies and configuration listed below.

 ## Setup for Manual Instrumentation

-Add the dependencies below to enable OpenTelemetry in FirstService and SecondService.
+Add the dependencies below to enable OpenTelemetry in `FirstService` and `SecondService`.
 The Jaeger and LoggerExporter packages are recommended for exporting traces but are not required for this section.
 As of May 2020, Jaeger, Zipkin, OTLP, and Logging exporters are supported by opentelemetry-java.
 Feel free to use whatever exporter you are most comfortable with.

 ### Maven